edekeijzer/OctoPrint-PSUControl-HomeAssistant/README.md

 * If your HA installation is running HTTPS with a self-signed certificate, uncheck the *Verify certificate* option

 ## Support
 Please check your logs first.
 If they do not explain your issue, open an issue in GitHub.
 Please set *octoprint.plugins.psucontrol* and *octoprint.plugins.psucontrol_homeassistant* to **DEBUG** and include the relevant logs.
+Feature requests are welcome as well.

 ## Todo
 - [ ] Add descriptions to settings page
+- [ ] Add images to documentation